-The EV/EBITDA NTM ratio of L Oreal SA is significantly higher than the median of its peer group: around 14.00.
-According to these financial ratios L Oreal SA's valuation is way above the market valuation of its peer group.
+The EV/EBITDA NTM ratio of L Oreal SA is higher than the median of its peer group: around 15.00.
+According to these financial ratios L Oreal SA's valuation is above the market valuation of its peer group.

 Financial ratios are generally ratios of selected values on an enterprise's financial statements.
 There are many standard financial ratios used in order to evaluate a business or a company.
 Financial ratios can also be used by managers within a firm, by current and potential shareholders (owners) of a firm, and by a firm's creditors.
 Security analysts use financial ratios to compare the strengths and weaknesses of various companies.
-For listed companies, the market price of the shares is used in certain financial ratios.
-Financial ratios are always expressed as a decimal value, such as 0.10, or the equivalent percent value, such as 10%.
-Financial ratios quantify many aspects of a business in order to build an exhaustive financial analysis.
-In Infinancials, financial ratios are categorized according to the financial aspect of the business which the ratio measures:
+In Infinancials, financial ratios are categorized according to the financial aspect of the business that the ratio measures:

 - Growth ratios measure the company's rate of growth and assess the potential for future growth.
 E.g. Net Sales Growth, EBITDA Growth, EBIT Growth.

 - Profitability ratios measure the returns generated on sales and investment, hence the ability of the company to generate profits.